PRhyme 2: Background

 As early as September 2015, Royce mentioned rappers Eminem, Kendrick Lamar, and The Game on Twitter as possible featured artists on PRhyme 2.
-On February 18, 2016 in an interview with Vibe, Royce stated that in April of the same year that him and DJ Premier were going to begin recording songs for the album: "I can tell you that me and Preem are going in April to do PRhyme 2."
+On February 18, 2016 in an interview with Vibe, Royce stated that in April of the same year that he and DJ Premier were going to begin recording songs for the album: "I can tell you that me and Preem are going in April to do PRhyme 2."
 A year later on March 16, 2017 in an interview with Billboard, Premier stated that PRhyme 2 was nearing completion but still needed to have features and mixing on the songs: "PRhyme 2 is almost done.
-I’m one song away from finishing but we still have to mix and we have features.
+I'm one song away from finishing but we still have to mix and we have features.
 We still got to get all the features locked down."
 Two months later on May 18, it was revealed that Royce and Premier were in the studio working on the album.
 Six months later on November 3, both Royce and Premier officially announced that PRhyme 2 was completed and that they were planning a release date.
 On February 25, 2018, the tracklist and cover art were released.

 Critical reception

 PRhyme 2 received mostly favorable reviews.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 6 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 6 reviews, indicating "generally favorable reviews".
 Neil Z. Young at AllMusic commented that "combined with hard-hitting beats, old-school scratching, and a dizzying maze of dense rhymes, PRhyme 2 satisfies more than its predecessor and should please fans of Smoke DZA and Pete Rock's collaborative Don't Smoke Rock, Run the Jewels' more laid-back material, and the Dilated Peoples catalog."
 Scott Glaysher of XXL compared it to their previous album and noted the varying content that Royce frequently switched from: "Despite PRhyme 2 being twice as long as its nine-track predecessor, Premier never defaults to redundant sounds.
-“1 of the Hardest” loops a head-banging guitar riff, “Era” uses twinkly synths that rapidly alternate between left and right speaker channels, “Flirt” sports a classic New York bassline and chorus that nods to Camp Lo's "Luchini"—and that’s just to name a few of the album's different flavors.
+"1 of the Hardest" loops a head-banging guitar riff, "Era" uses twinkly synths that rapidly alternate between left and right speaker channels, "Flirt" sports a classic New York bassline and chorus that nods to Camp Lo's "Luchini"—and that's just to name a few of the album's different flavors.
 Musically and lyrically, PRhyme 2 holds its own next to its precursor."